Physical-space estimates for axisymmetric waves on extremal Kerr spacetime: Morawetz estimates

-Observe that, in view of the behavior of the function $u$ close to the horizon, the vectorfield $X$ and the function $w$ are both regular up to the horizon, in contrast with the sub-extremal case, where the vectorfield $X$ diverges like $\log$ approaching the horizon \cite{Stogin}.
-On the other hand, the main issue with the estimate \eqref{eq:estimate1} is the vanishing of the coefficient for the zero-th order for $r\leq r_{*}$.
+The main issue with the estimate \eqref{eq:estimate1} is the vanishing of the coefficient for the zero-th order for $r\leq r_{*}$.
 We will now fix this issue with a Hardy inequality adapted to the extremal case.